WebCoderBench: Benchmarking Web Application Generation with Comprehensive and Interpretable Evaluation Metrics: Evaluation Results and Analysis

 \subsection{RQ3: Effect of User Personas}

-The scores provided in Table~\ref{Main results table} are weighted using weights derived from all valid questionnaire responses.
-However, users belonging to different user personas can prefer different perspectives.
-Table~\ref{User persona table} shows the weights of different user personas in our collected responses.
+The scores provided in Table~\ref{Main results table} are calculated using weights derived from all the valid questionnaire responses.
+However, users who belong to different user personas can prefer different perspectives.
+Table~\ref{User persona table} shows the weights derived from the different user personas in our collected responses.

-The results indicate that different personas exhibit preferences over perspectives that align well with our intuitive understanding.
-Designers show a pronounced preference for visual quality.
-Code-related personas (the first four columns) tend to place greater emphasis on code quality and maintainability, whereas operations staff and legal personnel prioritize content quality and performance quality.
-Across the three alignment-related perspectives, all personas assign consistently high importance, with product managers and designers exhibiting particularly strong preferences.
+The results indicate that the different personas exhibit preferences that align well with the intuitive understanding over perspectives.
+For instance, the designers show a pronounced preference for visual quality.
+The code-related personas (the first four columns) tend to place greater emphasis on code quality and maintainability, whereas the operations staff and the legal personnel prioritize content quality and performance quality.
+Across the three alignment-related perspectives, all the personas assign high preference consistently, with the product managers and the designers exhibiting particularly strong preferences.
 These patterns highlight the domain-specific expectations.

 { }